owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 Caching
 -------

 For performance reasons a cache has been introduced to ownCloud.
-He we store all users and groups, group memberships or internal userExists-requests.
+The cache stores all users and groups, group memberships or internal userExists-requests.
 Since ownCloud is written in PHP and each and every page request (also done by Ajax) loads ownCloud and would execute one or more LDAP queries again, you do want to